Literary-Insights/blog/src/content/blog/The Computer and the Brain - John von Neumann.txt-1.md

 ---
-title: DEEP SUMMARY - The Computer and the Brain - John von Neumann
+title: The Computer and the Brain - John von Neumann
-slug: deep-summary-the-computer-and-the-brain-john-von-neumann
+slug: the-computer-and-the-brain-john-von-neumann
 tags:
   - book-summary
 excerpt: ""